jd-fillmore/infused/posts/how-do-i-get-my-website-higher-up-on-google-search.md

 <h2>1.
 Publish relevant content on your website</h2>

 There's a few ways on how to improve Google search ranking.
-It's known that Google favours websites that <a href="https://seositecheckup.com/articles/5-reasons-why-fresh-content-is-critical-for-your-website-and-seo" target="_blank" rel="noopener noreferrer">pump out fresh content,</a> versus websites that don't.
+It's known that Google favours websites that <a href="https://seositecheckup.com/articles/5-reasons-why-fresh-content-is-critical-for-your-website-and-seo" target="_blank" rel="noreferrer" rel="noopener noreferrer">pump out fresh content,</a> versus websites that don't.
 Think about it - if you had answers to questions, or you were looking for a local product or service, would it look better if the company had a 'blog' or 'resources' page?
 And on that page, had a bunch of helpful articles, videos and even podcasts that were updated on a weekly basis?

 And to top it off - the content is <strong>relevant?</strong>